eiphyuphwe/WeatherApp/README.md

 - `LiveData`
 - `Unit Testing`
 - `Mokito` for mocking the objects in Unit Testing
-- `Proguard` setup for Release variant for code obfusation
+- `Proguard` setup and `R8` for code shrinking and code obfusation for release variant
-- `R8` code shrinking
+-